- People Directory

-The Department of Psychology at Virginia Tech offers graduate programs leading to the Ph.D. in three areas: Clinical Psychology, Industrial/Organizational Psychology, and Developmental and Biological Psychology.
+The Department of Psychology at Virginia Tech offers a doctoral program leading to the Ph.D. in psychology.
+Students may concentrate in one of four areas: Biological Psychology, Clinical Science, Developmental Science, and Industrial/Organizational Psychology.
 Students earn a Master of Science (M.S.) degree in psychology en route to the Ph.D., but the Department does not offer a terminal M.S. degree in any area.
 Applications from students with either bachelors or advanced degrees are welcomed.
-Although the graduate curriculum is organized into three specialty areas, all share the same philosophy: to assure that all graduate students are provided with the conceptual, quantitative, and methodological skills necessary to solve theoretical and applied problems.
+Although the graduate curriculum is organized into four specialty areas, all share the same philosophy: to assure that all graduate students are provided with the conceptual, quantitative, and methodological skills necessary to solve theoretical and applied problems.

-The program in Industrial/Organizational Psychology trains industrial/organizational psychologists within a scientist-practitioner model.
-Training in this program emphasizes a theoretical and quantitative approach to solving problems in business and industry.
-Our program emphasizes a strong background in psychological theories and principles, the development of sound research, problem-solving and quantitative skills, and the opportunity to apply these skills and knowledge to solving problems in the "real world."
+The concentration in Industrial/Organizational Psychology trains industrial/organizational psychologists within a scientist-practitioner model.
+Training in this area emphasizes a theoretical and quantitative approach to solving problems in business and industry.
+The concentration emphasizes a strong background in psychological theories and principles, the development of sound research, problem-solving and quantitative skills, and the opportunity to apply these skills and knowledge to solving problems in the "real world."
 Thus, it prepares students for teaching, research, and consultation in either the private or public sector.

 Core curriculum: At least three quantitative and research methods courses

-Breadth curriculum: At least three graduate-level courses outside of the student's research concentration (including but not limited to the Department of Psychology), designed to educate students in domains of study that complement their research interests, and expand students' general knowledge of the field at large.
-Students should consult their advisory committee and program-specific information described below in selecting their “breadth” courses.
+Breadth curriculum: At least three graduate-level courses outside of the student's research concentration (including but not limited to the Department of Psychology classes), designed to educate students in domains of study that complement their research interests, and expand students' general knowledge of the field at large.
+Students should consult their advisory committee and concentration-specific information described below in selecting their “breadth” courses.

-Additional coursework: Each of the department’s three programs specifies additional course requirements that are specific to the program, described below.
+Additional coursework: Each of the department’s four concentrations specifies additional course requirements that are specific to the area and are described further below.